 When sufficient notice is given for a severe weather event, outbound calls are made to all critical facilities, large industrial customers, and municipal officials alerting them to the possibility of a loss of power due to the impending event.
 This message contains the contact number where they can call for information regarding restoration in their municipality.
-The New Business Services Supervisors staff these phone lines, and additional trained employees are assigned to assist with this effort if needed.

 If a township or village EOC is opened, it is expected that all emergency conditions will continue to be reported through the County 911 center.
 This is essential so that the county office can prioritize and coordinate repairs with the Central Hudson representative assigned to that office.
-Emergency Managers can also escalate their priority restoration needs through the New Business Services Supervisors.
+Emergency Managers can also escalate their priority restoration needs through the District Directors.

-If damage in any individual municipality were to become so significant that a Central Hudson presence in their EOC is essential, a qualified representative would be provided.
-Municipalities who do not require a Central Hudson presence in their EOC, or who cannot obtain one due an excess of requests vs. available personnel, will be still be able to escalate their priority repairs and receive updates through contacts with the New Business Services Supervisors in each district.
-Additional personnel are generally assigned to assist the New Business Services Supervisors with addressing business and municipal official concerns during major storms.
+If damage in any individual municipality were to become so significant that a Central Hudson presence in their EOC is essential, a qualified representative will be provided.
+Municipalities who do not require a Central Hudson presence in their EOC, or who cannot obtain one due to an excess of requests vs. available personnel, will still be able to escalate their priority repairs and receive updates through contacts with the District Directors in each district.

-At any time, when New Business Services Supervisors become aware of an update to the status of an escalated municipal emergency manager's concern (including priority road clearing jobs), they should proactively reach out to that municipal official and provide them with an update.
+At any time, when District Directors become aware of an update to the status of an escalated municipal emergency manager's concern (including priority road clearing jobs), they should proactively reach out to that municipal official and provide them with an update.